railsmachine/moonshine_mariadb/README.md

 * You should *never* restart all the nodes in your cluster at the same time, or you'll need to go through the setup cap tasks again.
 * If you change any of the mariadb settings, you'll need to run the mariadb:restart task, as it's not restarted during deploy (for the reason stated above)
-* We haven't tested this on a single server yet, just with a cluster.
-There's no reason why it shouldn't work - but it might not.
+* You can use this with a single server and you get the benefits of MariaDB over old school MySQL, but we *highly* recommend using galera replication.
+It's faster, more reliable, and easier to recover from if something goes wrong.

 ## Installation